The Lebanon County Democratic Party

 Article XI – Elections

-Prior to the election of officers at the organization meeting of the Lebanon County Democratic Committee, a standing vote shall be taken to decide if the voting for the day shall be by ballot or by standing vote.
+The election of officers at the organization meeting of the Lebanon County Democratic Committee shall be by written ballot.

-A simple majority of those present shall be sufficient to elect an officer.
+- A simple majority of those present, and eligible to vote, shall be sufficient to elect an

 Article XII – Executive Committee